 Is the site of particular historic significance?
+Does the site contribute to the setting of any heritage assets, is it featured in art or literature, is it associated with any important historic events or the development of the village?
 Is the site of particular recreational value?
 Is it used for sports, or informal recreation such as dog walking?
 How long has it been used, and who has access?

-The site is of considerable recreational value for those who live on the Queensway estate and surrounding area.
+The site is of considerable recreational value for those who live on the Queensway estate.
 These dwellings have relatively small gardens and the green spaces were provided as important residential amenity areas.
 This is the only equipped play area on the eastern side of the village and is used by a wide area.
 The site has been available for some 50 years and all residents have access.

-A public footpath (FP 372) runs to the east of the designated play area in a south/north direction.
+A Public footpath (FP 372) runs to the east of the designated play area in a south/north direction.